sandrolain/httpcache/docs/how-it-works.md

 # How It Works

-httpcache implements RFC 7234 (HTTP Caching) by:
+httpcache implements RFC 9111 (HTTP Caching, which obsoletes RFC 7234) by:

 1. **Intercepting HTTP requests** through a custom `RoundTripper`
 2. **Checking cache** for matching responses